djeada/Linux-Notes/notes/partitions.md

 | **Advantages** | Higher limits on partition sizes and counts, better data resilience, required for modern hardware (like larger hard drives). | Universal compatibility, simplicity, and well-tested over time. |
 | **Disadvantages** | Not compatible with older systems that only support BIOS. | Limited partition size and count, less resilient against data corruption. |

-### Common disk names
+### Common Disk Naming Conventions

+Disk names in Linux typically follow a specific naming pattern to indicate the type of device, its order, and its partitions.
+Here's a breakdown:

+#### I Device Type Indicators

-The first two-three letters mean the device type:
+The first few letters of the disk name indicate the type of device:

-- `/dev/sda`: This represents a hard drive using the SCSI or SATA interface driver.
-It's commonly used in both physical servers and virtual machines.
+- **`/dev/sdX`**: Represents a hard drive using the SCSI or SATA interface.
+Commonly used in physical servers and virtual machines.
-- `/dev/hda`: Refers to the older IDE disk device type.
-This was more common in older systems and is less frequently seen in modern setups.
+- **`/dev/hdX`**: Refers to an older IDE disk.
+This type is less common in modern systems.
-- `/dev/vda`: Indicates a disk in a KVM (Kernel-based Virtual Machine) virtual machine using the virtio disk driver.
+- **`/dev/vdX`**: Indicates a disk in a KVM (Kernel-based Virtual Machine) using the virtio disk driver.
-- `/dev/xvda`: Represents a disk in a Xen virtual machine using the Xen virtual disk driver.
+- **`/dev/xvdX`**: Represents a disk in a Xen virtual machine using the Xen virtual disk driver.

-The last letter tells the device order, and the numbers tell how many partitions the device has, starting with zero:
+#### II Device Order

-I. The last letter (before any numbers) shows the order of the device.
+The last letter before any numbers denotes the order of the device:

-For example:

-- `a` in `/dev/sda` indicates it's the first SCSI/SATA disk.
+- **`/dev/sda`**: The first SCSI/SATA disk.
+- **`/dev/sdb`**: The second SCSI/SATA disk.
+- **`/dev/hda`**: The first IDE disk.
-- `b` in `/dev/hdb` shows it's the second IDE disk.
+- **`/dev/hdb`**: The second IDE disk.

-II.
-The numbers denote the partition index on the device, starting from 1.

-For example:
+#### III Partition Number

+Numbers following the device identifier indicate the partition index:

-- `/dev/sda2` is the second partition (`2`) on the first SATA disk (`sda`).
+- **`/dev/sda1`**: The first partition on the first SATA disk.
-- `/dev/sdc1` refers to the first partition (`1`) on the third SATA disk (`sdc`).
+- **`/dev/sdc2`**: The second partition on the third SATA disk.
-- `/dev/hdb3` is the third partition (`3`) on the second IDE hard drive (`hdb`).
+- **`/dev/hdb3`**: The third partition on the second IDE disk.

-Note:
+#### Additional Remarks

-- Modern systems predominantly use the `/dev/sdX` naming convention due to the shift towards SATA interfaces.
+- Modern systems predominantly use the `/dev/sdX` naming convention due to the widespread adoption of SATA interfaces.
-- In virtualized environments, `/dev/vdX` and `/dev/xvdX` are more common, depending on the virtualization technology used.
+- In virtualized environments, `/dev/vdX` and `/dev/xvdX` are commonly used, depending on the virtualization technology.

+This naming convention helps to identify and manage disks and partitions in various systems and environments efficiently.

 ### Looking at partition tables